santurini/api/README.md

 ## Project structure
 The structure involves controllers, models, and handlers.
-It is a modular and organized approach to buildthe API.
-Let's break down these components:
+In this way, the controllers orchestrates the overall flow, delegates data-related tasks to the models, and involve the handlers for specific actions.
+This structure promotes separation of concerns, making the code more modular, maintainable, and easier to understand.

 1. **Controllers:**
    - **Role:** Controllers handle incoming requests, process user input, interact with models, and manage the flow of data.